Are you worried that your plants are over-fertilized? Here are the common signs of over-fertilization and how to save your plants if that happens.

 However, when the leaves of a plant that was apparently healthy until recently suddenly turn yellow, you should not rule out the possibility that it may have been over-fertilized, especially if this condition is accompanied by other symptoms described in this article, such as the formation of a white layer on the soil surface or the growth of the foliage with a low yield of flowers or fruits.

-Among others, yellowing or wilting of the leaves at the base of the plants can be one of the early signs to indicate the improper use of fertilizers.
+Among others, yellowing or wilting of the leaves at the base of the plants can be one of the early signs indicating the improper use of fertilizers.

 4) Slow Or Stunted Growth